starkware-libs/starkex-contracts/evm-verifier/README.md

 3. MerkleStatementContract - Merkle verifier used by the CpuVerifier.
 4. FriStatementContract - Fri verifier used by the CpuVerifier.
 5. MemoryPageFactRegistry - Fact registry for memory claims used by the CpuVerifier.
-6. Auxilliary contracts used by the above verifiers to calculate polynomial evaluations:
+6. Auxiliary contracts used by the above verifiers to calculate polynomial evaluations:
    1. CpuConstraintPoly
    2. EcdsaPointsXColumn
    3. EcdsaPointsYColumn